Discours sur les passions de l'amour: Similarities with the writings of Blaise Pascal

 In addition to a vocabulary and turns of phrase close to those of Pascal, many concepts already present in the Pensées are found in this Discourse, such as the geometrical spirit and the spirit of finesse, and even certain passages that are similar to the word in the two writings.
-Pascal's conception of love as a function of the mind is also to be found, but Jean Mesnard likens this reasoning more to Descartes vision.
+Pascal's conception of love as a function of the mind is also to be found, but Jean Mesnard likens this reasoning more to Descartes's vision.
 Ernest Havet, like Gustave Lanson, lists the passages in the Discours in which Pascal's original conceptions are present, as well as what he considers to be proof that the Discours is "written under the impact of a present passion" and is therefore really by Pascal.
 Mesnard points out that for these analyses to be relevant, it is still necessary to prove that the text of the Discours is closer to Pascal's autograph manuscripts than to the 1670 edition of the Pensées.

 This is precisely what Victor Giraud attempts to do by recalling the similarities that Gustave Lanson noted between the Discours and certain passages in the original manuscript of the Pensées.
-The Port-Royal edition of the Pensées contains the sentence "Hence it is that men love so much the noise and tumult of the world", whereas the term "stirring up" is used in the Discourses.
-However, the original manuscript of the Pensées also uses the term "remuement" instead of "tumulte", proof that the author of the Discours was able to consult it.
+The Port-Royal edition of the Pensées contains the sentence "Hence it is that men love so much the noise and tumult of the world", whereas the term "stirring up" is used in the Discourse.
+However, the original manuscript of the Pensées also uses the term "remuement instead of "tumulte, proof that the author of the Discours was able to consult it.
 Giraud goes further: for him, the Discours cannot have been inspired by the changes made by Port-Royal to the Pensées: some expressions are in fact borrowed from the original manuscript of the Pensées and are not found in the Port-Royal edition.
 However, the similarities that Lanson finds between the Pensées and the Discours are, for Lafuma, mainly superficial.
 He notes that the borrowings from the Pensées are generally limited to the first chapters, with the exception of the Pensées diverses, which is reproduced in its entirety.

 Moreover, according to Boudhors, the presence of terms that could really be attributed to Pascal, i.e. those closer to the autograph manuscripts than to the Port-Royal edition, is not surprising insofar as the committee that edited the Pensées at Port-Royal was not bound to secrecy: someone could very well have written this Discours using Pascal's own expressions.
 There is also evidence, in the correspondence of Brienne and Antoine Vallant, (Note: Doctor to the Marquise de Sablé, who belonged to Pascal's circle.) that they copied from their personal documents fragments, most of which do not appear in the Port-Royal edition and did not even appear until later, such as fragment Br.44 published in 1779 by Bossut.
 (Note: "If you want people to think well of you, don't say so".)